AppleBreak1/EP45-UD3P-Customac/README.md

 **Snow Leopard ~ High Sierra:**

-- System is natively supported and works without any tweaks
+- System is natively supported and works without any tweaks.

 **Mojave ~ Catalina:**